-The West Gate Tunnel Project will be built over five years using a range of construction methods to minimise disruption to motorists, local residents and businesses.
+As work continues on the West Gate Tunnel Project, we are using a range of construction methods to minimise disruption to motorists, local residents and businesses.

-We will keep Melbourne moving by keeping all lanes on the West Gate Freeway open during peak travel times.
-This will be done by completing road widening and other works on the road shoulder or in the centre.
+We are keeping lanes open on the West Gate Freeway by doing road widening and other works on the road shoulder or in the centre.
 The West Gate Freeway has plenty of space to safely achieve this.
-This method is comparable to the CityLink Tulla Widening Project which is currently underway.

 Tunnel boring machines

 With thousands of tunnels operating around the world, we know they can be built safely and without affecting homes above them.
 Using state-of-the-art tunnel boring machinery means large-scale construction can happen underground, with minimal disruption above.

 Two purpose-built Tunnel Boring Machines (TBMs) will be used to create twin tunnels between the West Gate Freeway and the Maribyrnong River.
 The tailor-made machines with 15.6 m diameter cutting heads will be used to build twin, three lane tunnels.

 The TBMs will excavate over 1.5 million cubic metres of rock and soil while a mobile factory behind them installs the concrete tunnel lining.
 Depending on the ground conditions, the machines will typically bore at an average rate of 9 m per day.

 Rock and soil (spoil) being removed for tunnel construction will be enclosed or covered at all times.